Lightning-AI/litdata/README.md

 The dataset needs to be converted into an optimized format for cloud streaming.
 We measured how fast the 1.2 million images are converted.

-# Real World Runnable Templates
+# Runnable Templates

 Fastest way to learn is with [Studios](https://lightning.ai/studios).

-[Studios](https://lightning.ai/studios) are reproducible cloud IDE with data, code, dependencies, e.g. so you can re-do everything yourself with ease!
+[Studios](https://lightning.ai/studios) are reproducible cloud IDE with data, code, dependencies, e.g. so you can redo everything yourself with ease!

 We've published [public templates](https://lightning.ai/studios) that demonstrates how best to use the Lightning Data framework at scale and with several data types.